Types of Gold in 2025: Carat, Purity & Colours Explained

 Carat (or Karat) refers to the proportion of pure gold in a gold alloy — essentially, how much of the metal is actual gold versus other mixed metals.

-1. 24 Karat Gold: 24K is the purest form of gold available for consumers.
-It contains 99.9% pure gold, with only trace amounts of other metals.
+1. What is 24 Karat Gold?: 24K is the purest form of gold available for consumers.
+24 carat gold purity percentage is 99.9% pure gold, with only trace amounts of other metals.
 Due to its high purity, 24K gold has a distinct yellow hue and is soft and malleable, which makes it unsuitable for most jewellery, but ideal for: Gold coins, Gold bars and Investments

 Types of 24K Gold -